yona-lang/homepage/content/docs/syntax.md

     expression2
 ```

 As shown in this example, the `let` expression consists of two parts.
-First is used for definition of aliases and patterns using and the second one which contains the expression that is evaluated with these aliases on the stack.
+Each alias consists of an alias or a pattern on the left side, and the expression to evaluate on the right side.
+The result of this expression is then assigned to the alias or pattern matched on, depending on what is on the left side.
 The result of this `let` expression is the result of the `expression2` expression.
 The `let` expression allows defining patterns which are on the left side of the first section.
 If a pattern is not matched, the whole expression throws a `:nomatch` exception.
 One alias line can use names defined in previous lines.
 Every alias/pattern must be defined on a new line.

 Note that the order of execution of the alias/pattern lines is not strictly sequential.
 Considering the example in the [documentation homepage]({{< ref "docs#example" >}}), some aliases can be executed as a single batch, in parallel, provided that two conditions are met: